Improving access to life-changing treatment

 • After watching an instructional video on how to administer the medication, patients must complete a quiz to validate understanding and provide further instruction on concepts where needed.
 All members also have the option to set up a video visit in order to receive live instruction from their Care Team on how to administer the medication.

-• Currently, clinicians may prescribe GLP-1s to patients who live in all states except Alabama, California, and Mississippi.
+• Currently, clinicians may prescribe GLP-1s to patients who live in all states except Alabama, California, Louisiana, and Mississippi.

 Who makes compounded GLP-1s?